elixir-protobuf/protobuf/README.md

 ### Custom options

-Since extensions(`Protobuf.Extension`) is supported now, some options are defined, like custom module_prefix.
+Since extensions(`Protobuf.Extension`) is supported now, some options are defined, like custom `module_prefix`.

 1. Copy `src/elixirpb.proto` to your protos path.

 2. Import `elixirpb.proto` and use the options.

     ```proto
     syntax = "proto2";